aklump/loft_docs/source/qs--frontmatter.md

     noindex: true
     ---

-## FrontMatter in json
+## Metadata as JSON

-You can also provide frontmatter to files using _outline.merge.json_.
-Do this when yaml is not appropriate and using json would be easier.
+You can also provide file metadata using _outline.merge.json_.
+Do this when yaml is not appropriate and using JSON would be easier.
 Here is an example:

     {
         "frontmatter": {